trustgraph-ai/trustgraph/docs/cli/tg-show-flow-state.md

 ## Description

-The `tg-show-flow-state` command shows the current state of processors within a specific TrustGraph flow instance and its corresponding flow class.
+The `tg-show-flow-state` command shows the current state of processors within a specific TrustGraph flow instance and its corresponding flow blueprint.
 It queries the metrics system to determine which processing components are running and displays their status with visual indicators.

 This command is essential for monitoring flow health and debugging processing issues.